 - 1. Click on the account name displayed on the header and select Account management from the drop-down menu.
 The Account Management page is displayed. - 2.
-Under Password and Security, click the settings icon (beside Two-Factor Authentication and select Disable two-factor authentication from the drop-down list.
-A Confirmation popup is displayed on the page. - 3.
-Click Disable.
+Under Password and Security, click the settings icon ( and select Disable two-factor authentication from the drop-down list.
+A Confirmation popup is displayed on the page.

+3. Click Disable.